recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/create-a-subscription-plan.md

 ## Contract Type

-Choose whether you want to require a term commitment on the plan and charge a cancellation fee.
-Select either:
+The Contract Type determines if the subscription plan requires a term commitment and allows for charging a cancellation fee.

 * **Flexible (default)**
   * No term commitment, the customer can cancel anytime free of charge